 The cocoon filaments might be 600 to 900 meters long!
 Several filaments are twisted together to make a thread.
 The silk threads are woven into cloth or used for fine embroidery.

 Quality silk is soft and glossy with clear and symmetrical colors.
 The shimmering appearance of silk is due to the triangular prism-like structure of the silk fibre.

 It refracts incoming light at different angles and so produces different colors.

 Silk is strong, but it isn't elastic.
 If it is stretched, it doesn't return to the same length.
 It also absorbs water.
 One problem with silk is that some insects find it delicious.

 Care and Maintenance

-For best results use a mild detergent and lukewarm water, rinse thoroughly and roll in a towel to absorb the water.
+For best results, use a mild detergent and lukewarm water, rinse thoroughly, and roll in a towel to absorb the water.
 If ironing is needed, turn the garment inside out and use a low setting.